beatrizmoya/RLfluidperception/README.md

 ## Abstract

-Real world physics emcompasses a great divergence of behaviors that a solely machine cannot learn.
-Reainforment learning fill in the gap of knowledge to learn new physics from observations based on previous knowledge.
-Hence, the machine's intuition and perception of real dynamics is enriched to match the real entities.
-We present a perception model correction strategy to learn new fluid dynamics from observations.
-The correction is guided by the principles of thermodynamics to ensure the physical consistency of the results and optimize the learning process.
+Real world physics emcompasses a great divergence of behaviors that a machine cannot learn in one single training.
+Reinforcement learning fills the knowledge gap to learn new physics from observations, building on prior knowledge.
+Hence, intuition and machine perception of real dynamics are enriched to match real entities.We present a perception model correction strategy for learning new fluid dynamics from observations.
+The correction is guided by the principles of thermodynamics to ensure physical consistency of the results and optimize the learning process.